ostack/qa-ostack-blog-theme/README.md

 4.Enable [OstackBlog] theme and [en-blog] languange in Admin-General

-PS: If you want other language ,you can redefine language php file like 'qa-lang/en-blog'
+PS: If you want other language ,you can redefine language php file like in 'qa-lang/en-blog'

 Hope you can [Donate](https://www.paypal.com/paypalme/guangyuezhao) 10$ for my work